Helping You Recover from a Tooth Extraction

 Avoid Smoking and Drinking Alcohol – Smoking should be avoided for at least 24 hours after the extraction.
 Smoking can cause a dry socket and will also irritate the delicate tissues in the mouth.
 Alcohol should also be avoided for 25 hours as it may interfere with the healing process.

 Finish all Prescribed Medication – If Drs.
-Corey Mazer, Katie Reid or David Fields prescribe medications such as an antibiotic, make sure you follow the instructions carefully and finish the medication if instructed to do so.
+Corey Mazer, Katie Reid or Jenna Powell prescribe medications such as an antibiotic, make sure you follow the instructions carefully and finish the medication if instructed to do so.

 Contact Our Office if You Have Any Questions Regarding Your Tooth Extractions